-The idea of engaging and assessing your students from MINUTE ONE of DAY ONE, sounds a bit crazy, right?
+The idea of student engagement and assessment from MINUTE ONE of DAY ONE, sounds a bit crazy, right?

-This year I head into my 17th year of teaching.
-That number still boggles my mind a bit because it seems hard to believe that I have had the good fortune of working with various groups of students for this lengthy amount of time.
-What I can tell you is that every group of students I have taught is different, but has something truly amazing to contribute.
+Through 22 years of teaching I can tell you is that every group of students I have taught is different, but each one has something truly amazing to contribute.
 As an educator I find it imperative to look for the good and find ways to bring out the best in every student.

 Middle school is a delicate time.
 Students are trying to navigate friendships, independence, and decisions about athletics and extra-curriculars.
 As teachers, we need to be sensitive, kind, and have high-expectations.
 As you think about the school year ahead, consider…